dianfajar/danaoira.github.io/_posts/2015-09-12-welcome-to-the-working-world.md

   - Career
   - Life
 tags:
-  - grad school
-  - interviews
+  - Grad School
-  - job hunting
+  - Job Hunting
-  - master's project
+  - Master's Project
 ---

 "It is what it is."